-How to Raise Monarch Butterflies at Home
+Raising Monarch Butterflies at Home

-While you can find Monarch butterflies all summer in the Catskills, their caterpillars always tend to show up on milkweed from early August to late September.
+While you can find Monarch butterflies all summer in the northeast, their caterpillars always tend to show up on milkweed from early August to late September.
 That means we’re just now heading into prime time.